 Refer to Section 5.4(j) - Special Requirements Relating to Applications for Building Construction Where Noise Attenuation Standards Apply for additional information to be provided when lodging an application for a resource consent in respect of noise attenuation.

-R10.7.4.10 Minor Temporary Military Training Activities which do not comply with the Performance Standards, Extended Military Training Activities, and activities including live firing of weapons, firing of blank ammunition, single or multiple explosive events, and which comply with the following Performance Standard, are Discretionary Activities.
+R10.7.4.10 Minor Temporary Military Training Activities which do not comply with the Performance Standards, Extended Military Training Activities, and single or multiple explosive events, and which comply with the following Performance Standard, are Discretionary Activities.